My Simple, Productive Morning Routine

 my morning routine

-Wake up by 6:30.
+Wake up by 6.
 I used to be the biggest night owl, but as I’ve fixed my sleep schedule and gotten onto a routine, I am now up by 6:30 naturally.
-My alarm is set for 7 in case I need the extra sleep; I love how the Hatch alarm clock wakes you up slowly, which sets a calming tone to the day.
+My alarm is set for 6:30 in case I need the extra sleep; I love how my Hatch alarm clock wakes you up slowly, which sets a calming tone to the day (and is absolutely worth the money).

-Think of at least 3 things I’m grateful for.
+Write down 10 things I’m grateful for.
 A gratitude practice is preached by so many successful people, and it seems overhyped until you adapt one yourself.
-I don’t always have the discipline to write my gratitude list down, but I try to also think of a reason why I’m grateful for that person, experience, or thing.
+When I first started out, I eased into this habit by thinking of 3 things, then writing them down, and have slowly upped it to 10 things (and I try to make 8 of them new every day, rather than re-writing the same list over and over again).
+To take it a step further you can also think of a reason why I’m grateful for that person, experience, or thing.

 Read for 5-15 minutes (or a short chapter) of a non-fiction book.
 I’ll get too sucked in if I read fiction, but I don’t want to scroll through my phone, so I spend a few minutes reading a self-improvement book as it improves my mindset for the day.
-I try to think about what I learned throughout the rest of my routine.
+I try to think about what I learned throughout the rest of my routine, and whatever I’m reading typically adds a short motivational boost, too.

 Make my bed.
 Clutter-free room, clutter-free mind.

-Drink a full glass of water and brush my teeth.
-I used to drink soda in the morning, so I know it’s a tough adjustment to grab water over something caffeinated, but the health benefits are truly worth it.
-I try to add lemon to my water and will usually prep this the night before.
+Drink a full glass of lemon water and brush my teeth.
+Judge me all you want, but I used to drink soda in the morning, so I know it’s a tough adjustment to grab water over something caffeinated, but the health benefits are truly worth it.

 Complete my morning skincare routine.
 This really signals to my brain that the day is starting, especially since I don’t have a work commute.
 You can view my full morning skincare routine here.